Posted on Leave a comment

 • Spread the seam allowance away from the sleeve.
 We shifted Marie’s seam allowance about an inch.

-• Tape in paper to fill in the pattern addition and extending to sleeve hem..
+• Tape in paper to fill in the pattern addition and extending to sleeve hem.

-• Using a curved design ruler, create a new cutting line adding as much as you need under the arm and down into the sleeve.
+• Using a curved design ruler, create a new cutting line, adding as much as you need under the arm and down into the sleeve.
 Marie added a little more than an inch to each side of the sleeve in the upper arm and continued the adjustment down the sleeve, easing the new cutting line into the original cutting line below the elbow.

 At this point, Marie used this new pattern piece to cut out and stitch together a TRK tunic.
 When the tunic was constructed, she tried it on to check the fit.
 In fact, she wore it around as we talked and worked all afternoon.
-The new and improved tunic sleeve was better, but still pulled as she moved her arms over her head.
+The new and improved tunic sleeve was better, but it still pulled as she moved her arms over her head.
 As I watched her move, it seemed that the new problem was no longer the underarm but in the sleeve cap.
 We decided to add height to the sleeve cap to improve her range of motion and allow the sleeve to drape better on her body.

 • Tape paper to the sleeve cap between the notches and extending above the original cutting line.

-• Extend the grain line up beyond the cutting line, for Marie we added ½”.
+• Extend the grain line up beyond the cutting line, for Marie we added 1/2”.

 • Use the curved ruler to draw a new cutting line that peaks at the extended grainline and eases into the notches.

-Close up of the adjustment
+Close up of the adjustment.

 Marie chose different Rifle Paper Co. prints, this time a couple of fun knits, for her next tunic.
 Once she stitched it together, she could test the pattern changes.

-Looking great
+Looking great!

-Carrie and Marie at last year’s March retreat.
+Carrie and Marie at a retreat.

 Happy Sewing, RAE